Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 **_Bus_**

-**From Cambridge station:**  to get to both the Centre for Mathematical Sciences and the Summer School accommodation at **Wychfield/Trinity Hall** and **Robinson College** catch the the [U-Bus](https://www.environment.admin.cam.ac.uk/files/u_timetable_both_directions_a4_size.pdf).
+To travel to both the Centre for Mathematical Sciences and the Summer School accommodation at **Wychfield/Trinity Hall** and **Robinson College** catch the the [U-Bus](https://www.environment.admin.cam.ac.uk/files/u_timetable_both_directions_a4_size.pdf).

 The U-bus departs from stop 8 (towards Eddington) at Cambridge train station and stops at [Churchill College/Wilberforce Road on Madingley Road](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf) which is a five minute walk from **Wychfield/Trinity Hall** and a two minute walk from the Centre for Mathematical Sciences.
 The U-bus also stops at the Porter's Lodge of [**Robinson College**](https://www.cam.ac.uk/system/files/universal_bus_route_map.pdf) on Grange Road which is a ten minute walk from the Centre for Mathematical Sciences.

 For the accommodation at **Wyng Gardens** use the [A the Busway Service](https://www.thebusway.info/routes-times.shtml) (from stop 8 at Cambridge station, towards St Ives) or the [number 1 bus](https://www.stagecoachbus.com/routes/east/1/arbury-fulbourn/xeao001.o) (stop 7 at Cambridge train station, towards Arbury).